-- Policy 1.10.1: Achieve the Silver Level or higher by January 2012 under the Green City Certification program administered by the Florida Green Building Coalition. - Policy 1.10.2: Designate and fund an on-going staff position entitled "Sustainability Coordinator" to facilitate the implementation of the policies and activities recommended in this Element and with the Green City application filed by Doral with the Florida Green Building Coalition (FGBC). - Policy 1.10.3: Beginning in July 2014, monitor energy use by the City on a biannual basis and provide a report to the City Council in July every year.
-Identify areas of City buildings and operations where longterm energy savings can be achieved and/or resources conserved.
-Propose energy-saving projects for City buildings, parks and other facilities during the budget process starting in 2015 including conversion of incandescent light fixtures to LED or other energysaving type.
+Achieve the Silver Level or higher by January 2018 2012 under the Green City Certification program administered by the Florida Green Building Coalition.

+Continue to Designate and fund an on-going staff position entitled "Sustainability Coordinator" to facilitate the implementation of the policies and activities recommended in this Element and with the Green City application filed by Doral with the Florida Green Building Coalition (FGBC).

+Beginning in July 2014, Monitor energy use by the City on a biannual basis and provide a report to the City Council in July every year.
+Identify areas of City buildings and operations where long-term energy savings can be achieved and/or resources conserved.
+Propose energy-saving projects for City buildings, parks and other facilities during the budget process starting in 2016 2015 including conversion of incandescent light fixtures to LED or other energy-saving type.

-Policy 1.10.4: Miami-Dade County has adopted a Climate Action Plan.
+Miami-Dade County has adopted a Climate Action Plan.
 Actively work with the County and area cities on regional sustainable projects and programs.

-- Policy 1.10.5: By July 2014, develop and implement an Environmentally-preferred Purchasing (EPP) Program based on EPA's 5 guiding EPP principles.
-Following EPP policy approval and adoption, document the implementation by each applicable department of EPP into their actual purchasing process for credit towards Green City certification. - Policy 1.10.6: Enhance community health by continuing to sponsor and expand the 'Get Fit Doral' Program, which encourages adults and kids to exercise and play on a regular basis, and sponsors activities and programs focused on that goal through the Parks Department. - Policy 1.10.7: By July 2012, the Parks and Recreation Department will develop a 7-year landscaping program to achieve full compliance with, and implementation of, Florida Friendly landscape and irrigation principles in all Doral community parks and other City-owned properties. - Policy 1.10.8: Continue to expand Doral's commitment to "Green Fleet" principles in the operation of its vehicle fleet including use of alternative fuel and hybrid vehicles, and green maintenance practices. - Policy 1.10.9: Assess the feasibility of organizing and operating a carpool and preferred parking program for City employees which would facilitate the development of carpools and offer preferred parking at City Hall and other potential benefits for carpoolers.
+By July 2017 2014, develop and implement an Environmentally-preferred Purchasing (EPP) Program based on EPA's 5 guiding EPP principles.
+Following EPP policy approval and adoption, document the implementation by each applicable department of EPP into their actual purchasing process for credit towards Green City certification.

+Enhance community health by continuing to sponsor and expand the 'Get Fit Doral' Program, which encourages adults and kids to exercise and play on a regular basis, and sponsors activities and programs focused on that goal through the Parks Department.

+By July 2018 2012, the Parks and Recreation Department will develop a 7-year landscaping program to achieve full compliance with, and implementation of, Florida Friendly landscape and irrigation principles in all Doral community parks and other Cityowned properties.

+Continue to expand Doral's commitment to "Green Fleet" principles in the operation of its vehicle fleet including use of alternative fuel and hybrid vehicles, and green maintenance practices.

+Assess the feasibility of organizing and operating a carpool and preferred parking program for City employees which would facilitate the development of carpools and offer preferred parking at City Hall and other potential benefits for carpoolers.
 Preferred parking could also be offered to employees driving hybrids and other very efficient vehicle types to work.